derekrazza199/csc211-fall2020/labs/lab-02/readme.md

 <center><img src="images/qform.png" width="250px"></center>

-You can assume access to `sqrt(expression)` and `exp(base, exponent)`, which can perform the square root and exponent operations, respectively.
+You can assume access to `sqrt(expression)` and `pow(base, exponent)`, which can perform the square root and exponent operations, respectively.

+> To use the sqrt and pow function you need to include the below line at the top of your file: #include <cmath>

 :white_check_mark: [`program2.cpp`] Write a program that calculates the sales tax (T) of some purchase of N dollars and returns the final cost to the buyer (N + T).
 You can assume that sales tax is 7.0%